sanjasmit/Movie-Recommendation-System-using-NLP-and-IMDb-Web-Scraping/Readme.md

 # Examples
 1. Mention a detailed prompt( Detailed prompts will yield more relevant and better results):
-    - I want a action movie with imdb:8 ,similar to "Mission: Impossible" and "The Godfather"
+    - I want an action movie with imdb:8, similar to "Mission: Impossible" and "The Godfather"
-    - I want a action,adventure, thriller movie which involves war and blood shed, it should have a imdb:8
+    - I want an action, adventure, thriller movie which involves war and bloodshed, it should have an imdb:8

-2.Mention a movie name and IMDb rating: "Mission: Impossible" imdb:8.0
+2. Mention a movie name and IMDb rating: "Mission: Impossible" imdb:8.0

-3.Mention only movie names: "The Matrix", "The Godfather", "John Wick"
+3. Mention only movie names: "The Matrix", "The Godfather", "John Wick"

-4.Mention IMDb rating only: imdb:7.5
+4. Mention IMDb rating only: imdb:7.5

 # Prompt-Based Input

 The quality of recommendations directly correlates with the accuracy and detail of your input prompts.
-The input is prosessed for sentiment analysis and the detailed description provided by the user helps in improving the output.
+The input is processed for sentiment analysis and the detailed description provided by the user helps improve the output.
 Mentioning specific movie names within double inverted commas and specifying IMDb rating thresholds can yield more relevant and accurate recommendations.

 # Author